 First-Time Plasma Donors

-it’s a little bit different for the uninitiated.
-If it’s your first time, be sure to bring a valid form of government-issued identification (passport, driver's license, or state ID), proof of residence (utility bill, car insurance, etc.), and your social security card.
+It’s a little bit different for the uninitiated.
+If it’s your first time, bring a valid form of government-issued identification (passport, driver's license, or state ID), proof of residence (utility bill, car insurance, etc.), and your social security card.
 You will undergo a more exhaustive medical history and physical examination your first time: Including the plasma donation itself, this visit should take about 2 to 2.5 hours.
 You’ll also be asked to stick around for 15 minutes so they can make sure you’re not the type that gets lightheaded after this sort of thing.

-Step 1: Pre-Screening:
+Step 1: Pre-Screening

-- Check in at the front desk
+- Check-in at the front desk

 - Answer screening questions (at BioLife, these are done on a touchscreen computer)